US Debt by President by Dollar and Percentage

-For example, President Bush took office in January 2001.
-He submitted his first budget in February, but that covered Fiscal Year 2002, which didn't begin until October 1.
-For the first nine months of his new term, Bush had to live with President Clinton's last budget.
+For example, President Donald Trump took office in January 2017.
+He submitted his first budget in May, but that covered Fiscal Year 2018.
+It didn't begin until October 1.
+For the first nine months of his new term, Bush had to live with President Barack Obama's last budget.

-While the time lag makes it seem confusing, the federal fiscal year works that way to give the new president time to put together his budget during his first month in office.
+While the time lag makes it seem confusing, Congress set up the federal fiscal year intentionally.
+It works that way to give the new president time to put together his budget during his first month in office.

 The Best Way to Measure Debt by President

 The terminology sounds similar, but a difference exists between the deficit and the debt by a president.
 All presidents can employ a little sleight of hand to reduce the appearance of the deficit.
 For example, they can borrow from federal retirement funds.